Where BI fits into your Data Strategy?

 While reporting solutions and other BI tools have a position in the enterprise, analysts claim they have limited capabilities.
 Bain & Co., a multinational management consulting company, estimates that more than half of companies use at least three separate analytics providers to produce performance reports in its 2017 study Six IT Design Rules for Digital Transformation.

 BI tools don’t offer the kind of in-depth data analysis that can lead to new market opportunities and development.
 According to John Myers, a senior analyst in business intelligence, “BI is not driving sales and innovation.”
-Enterprise Management Associates employs intelligence.
+Enterprise Management Associates employ intelligence.
 Even though Myers reports that 20% of US businesses are already at the BI level, he believes that most companies do not want to stop using analytics, and attempts are being made there.
-Users can begin by looking at sales data and then want that data is calculated by state or product, according to Myers.
+Users can begin by looking at sales data and then want that data to be calculated by state or product, according to Myers.
 Then they’ll like to see their top 10 customers from the previous year, as well as their common characteristics.
 Forecast which customers will be in the top 10 in the coming year based on that detail.

 While data professionals continue to play important roles in advanced analytics, such as modeling, Myers says their participation varies depending on the business case.
 To detect possible credit card fraud, for instance, advanced analytics systems rely on unmonitored models rather than data scientists querying the systems.
 Organizations generally buy off-the-shelf BI products as well as commercial advanced analytics products, Myers adds, but they tend to have their own data professionals build the machine learning and AI capabilities they need because there’s not a set of packages on the market; the products just aren’t there.